1989 Half Dollar Value Checker: Errors List, “D”, “S” & P Mint Mark Worth

 1989 Half Dollar Value By Variety

-The 1989 Kennedy Half Dollar value chart reveals the typical pattern of modern Kennedy halves, where condition grade becomes the primary driver of collector value.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The 1989 Kennedy Half Dollar value chart follows the classic modern Kennedy pattern: condition grade, not mintage scarcity, is the engine that drives collector premiums.
+If you already know the grade of your coin, jump directly to the Value Guides section below for exact pricing.

 Top 10 Most Valuable 1989 Half Dollar Worth Money